-The TH CIC will ensure that the complaint is investigated in a manner that is appropriate to resolve it speedily and effectively and proportionate to the degree of seriousness that is involved.
-The investigations will be recorded in a complaints file created specifically for each incident and where appropriate should include evidence collected as individual explanations or accounts taken in writing.
+TH CIC will ensure that the complaint is investigated in a manner that is appropriate to resolve it speedily and effectively and proportionate to the degree of seriousness that is involved.

+The investigations will be recorded in a complaints file within the complaints section on TeamNet, created specifically for each incident and where appropriate should include evidence collected as individual explanations or accounts taken in writing.
+Where necessary redaction of confidential information will be undertaken to ensure no IG breaches occur.